 Following the ACSW extensions to paper submission deadlines, the reviewing timeline is very tight.
 Please view the deadline as an absolute limit, not an expected submission time, and try to complete your reviews well before the deadline.
 When reviewers leave the task till the last minute, things can go wrong (illness, work emergency, family emergency, reviewing taking longer than you anticipated), and then the reviews are not done by the deadline – which means that we are left asking for volunteers to review extra papers at very short notice.

-The deadline for reviews is 23.59 Sunday 7 October AoE (UTC-12), just a little over two weeks from when reviews were assigned to reviewers.
+The deadline for reviews is TO BE CONFIRMED, just a little over two weeks from when reviews were assigned to reviewers.
 Any reviews that are not in by then will cause great difficulties over the subsequent few days, as we are committed to sending author notifications just a week later.

 Discussion among reviewers and the chairs will be possible during and immediately after the review period.
 To take part in such discussion, use the Add Comment box at the foot of the page showing the paper’s reviews.
 However, we would like all discussion, and any revision of reviews, to be completed within a few days after the end of reviewing, allowing us time to make the final decisions.
-Please, therefore, be ready to take active part in the discussion in the first half of the week beginning 8 October.
+Please, therefore, be ready to take active part in the discussion in the first half of the week beginning AT A DATE TO BE CONFIRMED.

 Research and practitioner papers